clipmove/NotBlood/package/common/README.txt

 * NotBlood balance mod for weapons (see below for details)
 * Randomize mode for enemies and pickups (multiplayer supported)
 * Quad damage replacement for guns akimbo powerup
-* Respawning enemies option for singleplayer
+* Respawning enemies option for single-player
 * Bullet projectiles for hitscan enemies
 * Fixed bullet casings clipping into walls
 * Lower gravity of bullet casings and gibs underwater